Parent Pay Parent Pay Search this website Open Mobile menu

 Year 7

-• To know and why it is important to warm up the voice
+• To know why it is important to warm up your voice

-• To stand with good posture when singing
+• To sit or stand with good posture when singing

 • To understand how to breathe and use the diaphragm